usbarmory/armory-boot/README.md

 the kernel image and the Device Tree Blob file, along with their respective SHA256 hashes for validation, as well as the kernel command line.

+An optional initial ramdisk can be passed with the `initrd` parameter.

 Example `/boot/armory-boot.conf` configuration file for loading a Linux kernel:

 ```